 The result, is a powerful collection of interviews with nine Muslim and four Jewish men and women.
 They describe their upbringing and development of a social conscience; recognition of what their community lacked; the community initiatives they founded, and how they see the future for their community and relationships between other Bristol communities.

 Achieving a long-term ambition, Salaam Shalom has now put on record their commitment, effort, energy and action – often unknown in event their own communities – to make sure their legacy is celebrated in years to come.

-All the interviews will be held at The Bristol Archives and with the Museum of Bristol, M Shed.
-In November 2018, a highlights film will be shown as a continuous loop on M Shed’s first floor gallery screen.
+All the interviews will be held at The Bristol Archives and a 15 minute highlights film is currently being shown as a continuous loop at the Museum of Bristol’s M Shed first floor gallery screen.
 The film will also feature at community-based events across Bristol, with some of the interviewees acting as panel members.